toji/toji.dev/webgpu-best-practices/error-handling.md

 The fact that the error scopes resolve asynchorously is important, as it allows the errors to be detected and reported without causing pipeline stalls on the GPU.

-If you capture an error in an error scope then the associated human-readable message that normally would show up in the console in surpressed and instead given as the `message` attribute of the resoved error.
+If you capture an error in an error scope then the associated human-readable message that normally would show up in the console in suppressed and instead given as the `message` attribute of the resolved error.
 There's no specific formatting rules around how these messages are formatted, and each implementation will do it a little differently.
 As a result, you **should not** attempt to parse them and react to the message contents programatically!

 ### Reacting to errors